Arno37/Menu_Maker/README.md

   - User-Friendly Interface: Easy-to-use interface for creating and managing menus
   - Customizable Layouts: Various layout options for displaying menus.
+  - Real-Time Preview: Live preview of menus as they are being created.
+  - Responsive Design: Menus look great on both desktop and mobile devices

 ## Prerequisites

+  - Node.js (version 14 or higher)
+  - npm (version 6 or higher)